Andereoo/TkinterWeb/README.md

 **A fast and lightweight web browser widget for Tkinter.**

 ## Overview
 **TkinterWeb offers bindings and extensions for the Tkhtml3 widget from http://tkhtml.tcl.tk, which enables displaying HTML and CSS code in Tkinter applications.**

+Some of TkinterWeb's uses include:
+* Displaying websites, feeds, help files, and other styled HTML
+* Displaying images, including SVG images
+* Designing apps using HTML templates
+* Creating prettier apps, with rounded buttons and more!

 All [major operating systems](https://tkinterweb.readthedocs.io/en/latest/compatibility.html#a-note-on-tkhtml-binaries) running Python 3.2+ are supported.